Seven SMART ways to create added value with the learn/work environment Is the learn/work environment just a space with a…

 The diversity of four distinct perspectives, Engagement, Effectiveness, Efficiency and Evidence, ensures valuable additions and cross-pollination.
 Each of the E-perspectives is potentially very powerful but should be all honoured in their integrated context to take the whole of available approaches into account.

-Any model is a simplification of reality, so also this model.
+Any model is a simplification of reality, and so also this model.
+It’s like the headlights of a car designed to light our way.
 The polarised E-perspectives are distinct but not entirely separate and often have conflicting interests depending on the priority levels from the different stakeholder’s standpoints.
-They should be harmonised and integrated with one and another into a balanced state that is specific to your context.
+They should be harmonised and integrated with one another into a balanced state that is specific to your context.
 All choices are interrelated.
 To be sustainable one should also balance ‘now and later’ and ‘here and elsewhere’.

 We turn the learn/work environment into an evidence-based business asset in which Finance and Operations, the task side, play a role, and Sales & Marketing and Human Resources, the human side.
 Both sides are integrally involved in our advice.
 Tailor-made, in line with your specific issue as the client.
 Within the internal organisational context of culture and shared values as well as the external context of regulations and common practice.
 Using a common language between the demand and supply side.